devcontainers/spec/docs/specs/supporting-tools.md

 > **Tip** Codespaces implements an auto `workspaceFolder` mount in **Docker Compose** scenarios.

 #### Product specific properties
 GitHub Codespaces works with a growing number of tools and, where applicable, their `devcontainer.json` properties.
-For example, connecting the Codespaces web editor or VS Code enables the use of [VS Code properties](#visual-studio-code).
+For example, connecting the codespaces web editor or VS Code enables the use of [VS Code properties](#visual-studio-code).

-If your Codespaces project needs additional permissions for other repositories, you can configure this through the `repositories` and `permissions` properties.
+If your codespaces project needs additional permissions for other repositories, you can configure this through the `repositories` and `permissions` properties.
 You may learn more about this in the [Codespaces documentation](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-repository-access-for-your-codespaces).
 As with other tools, Codespaces specific properties are placed within a `codespaces` namespace inside the `customizations` property.

 ```jsonc
 "customizations": {